Big-Life-Lab/PHES-ODM-Validation/specs/validation-rules/missing-mandatory-column.md

 ]
 ```

-## Generating the cerberus schema
+## Rule metadata

-The ODM dictionary fields used to generate the cerberus object for this rule are:
+All the metadata for this rule is contained in the parts sheet in the data dictionary.
+The relevant columns are:

 * **partID**: Contains the name of a part
 * **<table_name>**: Used to indicate whether the part is associated with a table